Skip to main content

 2. Eat.
 Nourish.
 Glow, Amelia Freer

-It is essential to prioritize our physical well-being by actively listening to our bodies and providing them with the care they deserve.
-Our bodies are unique and worth our undivided attention, nourishment, and affection.
-Recently, I came across a book that suggested keeping a food diary for two weeks to track our eating habits.
-This practice enables us to monitor our snacking habits, fluid intake, and the impact of certain foods and beverages on our bodies.
-The book also emphasizes the significance of exercise, supplements, and other related topics.
-Being an avid coffee and tea enthusiast, I found it intriguing that the book advocates for high-quality coffee and offers tips to overcome sugar addiction.
-Honestly, I recommend this book to anyone who hasn't read it yet and is passionate about leading a healthy lifestyle.
+This practice allows us to monitor our snacking, fluid intake, and the impact of specific foods and beverages on our overall health.
+The book also highlights the importance of exercise, supplements, and other related topics.
+As an avid coffee and tea enthusiast, I found it particularly interesting that the book advocates for high-quality coffee and provides tips for overcoming sugar addiction.
+I honestly recommend this book to anyone who hasn't read it yet and who is passionate about leading a healthy lifestyle.

 3. The Naked Foods Cookbook, Margaret Floyd/ James Barry